 The package is so tiny – just a few megabytes – that it installs in seconds.
 It grabs the absolute minimum of RAM and doesn't soak up your network bandwidth by downloading antivirus definition updates, as Webroot handles its detection in the cloud.
 System scans are very, very fast.
 The Webroot website claims an average of 20 seconds, our tests say closer to 60, but that's still a huge improvement on the 10, 20, maybe 30-minute system scan times of other products.
 Despite the apparent simplicity, SecureAnywhere isn't lacking in features.
 As well as antivirus, the package blocks attempts to hijack your webcam, protects you from identity theft and blocks access to phishing and other malicious sites.

 There's a major highlight in Webroot's anti-ransomware technology.
 SecureAnywhere not only tries to block threats before they can cause any damage, but if something gets through anyway and encrypts some files, the program can often recover them.
 If there's an issue here, is that Webroot isn't often assessed by the independent testing labs, making it more difficult to get a feel for how accurate it is.
-SecureAnywhere was included in MRG-Effitas Q1 2018 online banking test, though, where it blocked 100% of financial malware, and our own small-scale tests also suggest it performs very well.
+SecureAnywhere was included in MRG-Effitas Q2 2018 online banking test, though, where it blocked 100% of financial malware, and was one of only three packages out of 11 to pass all tests (the others were Bitdefender Internet Security and Kaspersky Internet Security).

 A 14-day free trial makes it easy to sample SecureAnywhere's abilities for yourself, and an exceptional 70-day money-back guarantee suggests Webroot is confident you'll be happy with the product.